Giovannicampo/weather-app/README.md

 ## Design

-The application has been designed to be user-friendly and easy to maintain and update, so I decided to develop it as a SPA, since its high maintainability and reliability.
-The software structure is made up of three different components:
+The application has been designed to be user-friendly and easy to maintain and update, therefore I decided to develop it as a SPA.
+The software structure is mainly made up of three different components:

 - a **Router** component, allows navigation between pages and components belonging to the application and synchronises URL path with the User Interface;
 - a **Weather** component, developed by using react-redux library, that makes very easy to manage global states and objects throughout the whole application;